 The good thing about nitrous oxide is that if you don’t like the way it feels, you can stop and it clears from your system nearly instantly (3).
 However, while it’s safe for almost everyone, there are some reasons why a person wouldn’t be able to use it (4, 7):

 - If you have COPD (severe chronic obstructive pulmonary disease) or any severe upper airway obstruction.
 (This does not include mild asthma.)

 - In the case of a vitamin B12 deficiency.

 - If you have an MTHFR gene mutation.

 - Having a musculoskeletal disease or any impairment that keeps you from holding the mask yourself.

 - If you have collapsed lungs, past gastric bypass surgery, or recent inner ear surgery.

 What About the Cost?

 Cost usually falls into the “pro” list, but in certain cases, could be a “con.”
-The flat fee is common billing in the U.S. and the average is $100 to $500.
+The flat fee is common billing in the U.S., and the average cost is $100 to $500.
 In some cases, the hospital may code the use of nitrous as anesthesia, in which case the bill could be significantly higher.